Static and Dynamic VLAN Membership Explained

-There are two types of VLAN membership: static and dynamic.
-In the static method, administrators manually add switch ports to VLANs.
-In the dynamic method, the switch automatically assigns appropriate VLANs to ports.
+There are two ways to assign VLAN membership to a switchport: static and dynamic.
+In the static method, you manually add switch ports to VLANs.
+In the dynamic process, the switch automatically assigns appropriate VLANs to ports.

 Static VLAN membership